-There are no excused absences with the exception of bereavement.
-The exception to the Attendance Policy is for bereavement for immediate family (mother, father, child, husband, wife, brother, sister, father-in-law, mother-in-law, or grandchild).
+The exception to the Attendance Policy is for bereavement for immediate family (mother, father, child, husband, wife, brother, sister, father-in-law, mother-in-law, or grandchild) and is generally three (3) days in length.
+However, if needed, additional time may be given at the sole discretion of the Program Director.